blazium-engine/blazium-docs/classes/class_os.rst

 :ref:`Dictionary<class_Dictionary>` **execute_with_pipe**\ (\ path\: :ref:`String<class_String>`, arguments\: :ref:`PackedStringArray<class_PackedStringArray>`\ ) :ref:`🔗<class_OS_method_execute_with_pipe>`

-Creates a new process that runs independently of Blazium with redirected IO.
-It will not terminate when Blazium terminates.
+Creates a new process that runs independently of Godot with redirected IO.
+It will not terminate when Godot terminates.
 The path specified in ``path`` must exist and be an executable file or macOS ``.app`` bundle.
 The path is resolved based on the current platform.
 The ``arguments`` are used in the given order and separated by a space.

 If the process cannot be created, this method returns an empty :ref:`Dictionary<class_Dictionary>`.
 Otherwise, this method returns a :ref:`Dictionary<class_Dictionary>` with the following keys: